Jeansen/cdmn/README.md

 Normally the Meta key maps to the the ALT key.
 If the bindings do not work, please check your system mappings.

-# Hot to customize cdmn
+# How to customize cdmn
 TODO

 # Please note
 This extension is with relevance to its current stage [bleeding edge alpha](https://de.wikipedia.org/wiki/Release_early,_release_often).
 If you followed the installation instructions above it should run on any Debian based distribution, though.

 # What am I working on currently?
 Most of the configurations in use are in code.
 Currently I am in the process to make things work via .Xresources and document the settings here.

 # What's next (without priority)
-- Clean the code, remove magic numbers, add comments, level-up the code quality, resolve TODOs, improve documentation - these are constant tasks ...
+- Cleanup the code, remove magic numbers, add comments, level-up the code quality, resolve TODOs, improve documentation - these are constant tasks ...
 - Make *cdmn* more aware of hardware changes.
 For instance, the current implementation will show you any harddisk, even if no mount points exist for it.
 In addition, if a harddisk is hot-plugged, *cdmn* will not be aware of it.
 - *cdmn* only gives you some short information on what is going on.
 I plan to add more details to the panel.